Shritej24c/Masters_Thesis/README.md

-# Modeling Human Balance and Gait through Reinforcement Learning
+# Modeling Human Balance and Gait

 My Master's project on Balance and Gait in Humans(involving Computational Neuroscience and Deep Reinforcement Learning)